Free online Bible study

-Thats not the Bible's picture.
+That's not what the Bible says.
 God says when you are humble, you are free from pride and arrogance.
 You know that in your flesh you are inadequate, yet you also know who you are in Christ.

-You don't need to defend yourself when you understand the Bible's picture of humility, for you know who you are in Christ.
-You are able to be a peacemaker without needing to fight for your rights.
-You are able to walk humbly in the power of Gods Holy Spirit, not your own personal power.
+You don't need to defend yourself when you understand what the Bible says about humility, for you know who you are in Christ.
+You can be a peacemaker without needing to fight for your rights.
+You can walk humbly in the power of the Holy Spirit, not in your own strength.

 Godly humility is being comfortable with who you are in the Lord and therefore putting others first.
-The meaning of humility in the Bible is one of loving others, not being a wimp.Do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves.
-(Philippians 2:3)In the Bible, we see that Jesus gave us a good example of humility in action.
+The picture of humility in the Bible is one of a strong person who loves others, not someone who is a wimp.Do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves.
+(Philippians 2:3)In the Bible, Jesus gives us a good example of humility in action.
 Although he was humble, he was also strong.I am gentle and humble in heart.
 (Matthew 11:29)

 Your attitude should be the same as that of Christ Jesus: Who, being in very nature God, did not consider equality with God something to be grasped, but made himself nothing, taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself and became obedient to deatheven death on a cross!
 (Philippians 2:5-8)